dojo/site/content/blog/en/building-dojo-app.md

 });
 ```

 This also opens up avenues where we can apply filters to the drinks in the future.
-Maybe by price or type of coffee.
+Maybe by price, or type of coffee.
 The filter could be applied in the process or directly in this `DrinkList` widget.
 Not something to be implemented at the moment, but it's nice to think about future scalability and what's possible.

 ## Building a Cart

-Once a user navigates to a page to customize their drink, we need a way for them to save that to a cart.
+Once a user navigates to a page to customize their drink, we need a way for a use to save their drink to a cart.
 We need a few things here.

 * Initialize a cart
 * Add drinks to cart